 Although EFI is not a state agency, per state statute, our policy as a public-private partnership is to follow open government guidelines and statutory requirements.

-The Florida Supreme Court has determined that public records are all materials made or received by an agency in connection with official business which are used to perpetuate, communicate or formalize knowledge.
+The Florida Supreme Court has determined that public records are all materials made or received by an agency in connection with official business which is used to perpetuate, communicate, or formalize knowledge.
 They are not limited to traditional written documents.
-Tapes, photographs, films and sound recordings are also considered public records subject to inspection unless a statutory exemption exists.
+Tapes, photographs, films, and sound recordings are also considered public records subject to inspection unless a statutory exemption exists.
 For more information, visit Chapter 119.07, Florida Statutes.

-Governor Rick Scott is committed to providing Floridians with access to information that allows citizens to hold government accountable.
+Governor Ron DeSantis is committed to providing Floridians with access to information that allows citizens to hold government accountable.
 Frequently requested records and information are readily available at no cost on EFI’s newsroom under Reports & Resources and on the Board of Directors Materials section of the website.

 A special service charge will be imposed if the nature or volume of public records requested requires extensive use of information technology resources and/or extensive clerical or supervisory assistance by EFI personnel.
 A special service charge will be warranted if the nature or volume of the public records requested to be inspected or copied requires more than 30 minutes of agency resources.
 The rate charged for clerical or supervisory assistance will be based on the lowest paid full-time personnel capable of processing public-records requests.
 EFI requires payment of a public records request before providing the records requested.
 When documents can be sent by email or posted to a FTP site, EFI will do so in the interest of efficiency and to minimize costs.